-There are numerous advantages to hiring an experienced Social Security Disability lawyer or advocate.
-First and foremost, an experienced attorney will serve as your advocate.
-Bound by professional rules and ethical obligations, your lawyer will handle your case carefully.
+There are numerous advantages to hiring a Social Security Disability lawyer or advocate.
+First and foremost, an attorney can serve as your advocate.
+Bound by professional rules and ethical obligations, your lawyer can handle your case carefully.

 Further, working with the SSA can be like speaking another language.
 While it might be challenging for you to understand all the nuances, your Disability lawyer knows that language well.
 He or she can help communicate on your behalf, acting as your “translator” so to speak.

 Disability lawyers and advocates understand precisely how to present your case to give you the best chances of winning your claim.
 The key component to any SSDI case is providing adequate medical evidence.
 In addition to helping you understand what medical information is needed, your attorney can assist you in collecting and presenting the relevant medical documentation.

 If your case does need to be appealed at a disability hearing, your lawyer can prepare you for that meeting, helping you to feel at ease and to know exactly what to expect.
 He or she will identify and prepare appropriate witnesses on your behalf as well.

 These are just a few of the many benefits that working with Disability attorney can offer you.
 While hiring an attorney is always optional, it has been shown to increase your chance for approval.